 {235}

-not prevent the fact that the principle of concessions is in nowise authorized in the word, denies the authority of the truth on us, and pretends to be able to dispose of it for the sake of peace.| The word supposes the bearing with ignorance, but never concessions, because it does not suppose that men could make a rule different from itself, in order to come to an agreement.
-I receive a man &#8220;weak in the faith&#8221;; but I do not yield anything to him as to the truth, even on such a point as eating herbs*;* I might perhaps deny essential truths by so doing.
+not prevent the fact that the principle of concessions is in nowise authorized in the word, denies the authority of the truth on us, and pretends to be able to dispose of it for the sake of peace¦.
+The word supposes the bearing with ignorance, but never concessions, because it does not suppose that men could make a rule different from itself, in order to come to an agreement.
+I receive a man "weak in the faith"; but I do not yield anything to him as to the truth, even on such a point as eating herbs; I might perhaps deny essential truths by so doing.
 Such a case may happen, where to observe days might lead to doubt of the Christianity of him who does it.
-(See @Galatians 4:9 - 11.)
-There might be another case where I could only say, On this very point, &#8220;let every man be fully persuaded,&#8221; @Romans 14: 5, 6, etc. Sometimes the whole of Christianity depends upon something which can be borne with in other points of view; @Galatians 2:1 - 4.
+(See @Galatians 4: 9-11.)
+There might be another case where I could only say, On this very point, "let every man be fully persuaded," @Romans 14: 5, 6, etc. Sometimes the whole of Christianity depends upon something which can be borne with in other points of view; @Galatians 2: 1-4.
 I repeat, there is no trace in the word of a system which suppresses a part of the truth so as to have a common confession, but the contrary.
 There was the perfect truth, and God revealed what was wanting, when it was otherwise.
 They were of one mind and they walked together, and there was no need of concessions.
 One did not pretend to such things as required them; that is, the Bible does not suppose what one has the pretension to do.
 It is to mutilate the truth that it may be adopted by many.
 The word, therefore, and especially @Philippians 3, condemns this arrangement of mutilated truth, with a view to get them to be adopted by everyone; for this is to dishonour God and

-| Here is the thing better expressed than I could do it myself: &#8220;There is something which is more compromised among us than the truth; it is its value and its claims.
+¦ Here is the thing better expressed than I could do it myself: <p>"There is something which is more compromised among us than the truth; it is its value and its claims.
 We are less far from finding the same dogmas in the scriptures, than from giving them the same authority over us; and we may be allowed to affirm that the questions on which Christians are divided would soon be settled, if they drew near to the Bible with the intention of taking seriously all the truths it proclaims.
 Alas! while we read, the devil murmurs in our ear, All that is not equally pressing, equally obligatory; we are commanded to bear with the weak; Paul made himself all things to all; he consented to offer sacrifice and to circumcise Timothy: on the other hand, edification goes before dogma; the principal dogma itself goes before the secondary dogmas, etc. One voluntarily opens the ear to a language which appears plausible and prudent; which appears not to attack a single truth, but which is only the more calculated to render them all powerless.
-From afar, one bows before each truth, but if it comes near to us, if it requires us to act, to sacrifice anything, at once the present truth is ranked among the truths that are out of season.&#8221;&#8212;*Archives,* Sept 22, 1849.
+From afar, one bows before each truth, but if it comes near to us, if it requires us to act, to sacrifice anything, at once the present truth is ranked among the truths that are out of season." *Archives*, Sept.
+22, 1849.

 {236}